jpuopolo67/proctor/README.md

 ### Listing Projects by Owner Email
 Sometimes it's useful to list all of the projects that a given student has uploaded to the server and made available to you.
-To do this, execute the `projects --email=<owner email>` command.
+To do this, execute the `projects --owner=<owner email>` command.
 This will list all of the projects uploaded to the server by the specificed user to which you have access.

+This command includes two more swithes:
+* --emails.
+Name of a file that contains one or more email addresses for which to list projects.
+* --share.
+If present, will send a copy of the owner's project list to the owner.

 ### Cloning
 Cloning is the process of copying a source code repository (repo) from the GitLab server to your local machine.